lialavezzi/IDEA/README.md

    ```
    setting TRUE the boolean variable *writeGDML* and choosing the gdml file name.

-   After that, create an output directory for your work under the *simulation* dir.
+   After that, create an output directory for your work under the simulation/ directory.
 To run the simulation step and generate events:
    ```
    ./bin/Linux-g++/g4GMC g4mac/runPFix-1.mac geom_IDEA.txt 1 pathTo/outputDIR
    ```